 Yes.
 We can provide you a list of local restaurants and attractions upon your arrival.

-The t-shirt design and purchase team is hard at work.
+Yes.
 Your registration fee includes one t- shirt; additional t-shirts will be $15 per shirt.

 We have not established relationships with the local RV parks yet.
 There are several campgrounds in the area, which may now have room for weekly renters.

 Lyn Wilson, Volunteer Scheduler Fuller Center Disaster ReBuilders